lynk-design/lynk/docs/getting-started/customizing.md

 # Customizing

-Shoelace components can be customized at a high level through design tokens.
+Lynk components can be customized at a high level through the foundation design tokens.
 This gives you control over theme colors and general styling.
-For more advanced customizations, you can make use of component parts and custom properties to target individual components.
+For advanced customizations, you can make use of component parts and custom properties to target individual components.

 ## Design Tokens

-Shoelace makes use of several design tokens to provide a consistent appearance across components.
+Lynk makes use of several design tokens to provide a consistent appearance across components.
 You can customize them and use them in your own application with pure CSS — no preprocessor required.

 Design tokens offer a high-level way to customize the library with minimal effort.
 There are no component-specific variables, however, as design tokens are intended to be generic and highly reusable.
 To customize an individual component, refer to the section entitled [Component Parts](#component-parts).